-There is no doubt that a 20-mile run (or longer) can be a great confidence booster when training for a Marathon.
-However, from a training and physiological standpoint, they have more cons than pros.
+There’s no doubt that a 20-mile run (or longer) can be a great confidence booster when training for a marathon.
+However, from a training and physiological standpoint, the risks often outweigh the benefits.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved.